 As I am sure most of my readers have noticed I have a son Ben.
 Ben is a challenging boy due to having a multitude of special needs and disabilities and of course, this impacts every aspect of my life.

 Having my son is the most rewarding thing I have ever done and I can not imagine my life without him.
 He is an amazing boy who despite a lot of difficulties really makes everyone he meets laugh.

 He has an amazing sense of humour and a mature outlook on some aspects of life!

 My partner Stuart

 Stuart has also lost weight with Slimming World.
-He’s lost over 22 stone, but unlike me he loves his exercise!
+He’s lost over 22 stone, but unlike me, he loves his exercise!
 I don’t run with him but I do run his bath afterwards!
-He is running the London Marathon next month which I am so proud of and both myself and Ben can’t wait to watch him cross that finish line!
+He is ran the London Marathon in 2016 which I am so proud of!

 I love clothes shopping, though don’t often have the funds to buy as much as I would like.
 I am sure I’m not alone in this!
-Also I find it frustrating that I used to struggle to buy clothes in shops when I was a size 28/30 as they didn’t often go that big.
-I now find not all shops stock size 8’s!
+Also, I find it frustrating that I used to struggle to buy clothes in shops when I was a size 28/30 as they didn’t often go that big.
+Then I lost weight and found not all shops stock sizes 8’s!

 I do hope this has given you all a bit more insight into my life as Just Average Jen with the blog but also as me.
 My hope is that my blog will continue to grow and that I can inspire others.
 I want people to see they can change their life.
 Once I thought I couldn’t, but I have, if I can do it you can too.